Dental Implants – Southlake, TX

 Dental implants themselves are small, titanium posts that are surgically placed below the gumline and into the jawbone.
 Due to their biocompatible nature, they’re able to organically fuse with the bone through a process called osseointegration, allowing them to function like your natural tooth roots once did.
 This keeps the bone from deteriorating over time and allows you to maintain your facial structure.
 Once this process is completed, we’ll attach customized prosthetics to the implant post to complete your smile.

-The 4-Step Dental
+The 4-Step Dental Implant Process

 Model dental implant supported dental crown